SirTediousOfFoo/nextcloud-deployments/README.md

 Simply clone this repository to your machine and run `deploy.sh`.
 To use the `deploy.sh` script make sure you give it execution permissions as necessary on your system.
+Database secret should be additionaly created to suit your needs if using the CRs found here!

 Usage: